Emergent Spin Supersolids in Frustrated Quantum Materials: Introduction

 \section{Introduction}

 Supersolid states, originally proposed in solid helium~\cite{leggett1970can, chester1970speculations, kim2004probable}, represent a remarkable class of quantum states in which crystalline order coexists with superfluidity.
 The concept of supersolidity in solid helium dates back more than half a century~\cite{thouless1969flow,andreev1969quantum}, where mobile vacancies were suggested to undergo Bose–Einstein condensation at low temperatures, giving rise to superfluid behavior in the presence of a solid structure.
 Despite decades of experimental efforts, unambiguous evidence for a supersolid state in $^{4}$He remains elusive~\cite{balibar2010enigma,chan2013overview}.
-Nevertheless, recent years have witnessed a renewed interest in supersolidity on other platforms, such as ultracold quantum gases which realize dipolar supersolids~\cite{tanzi2019observation, bottcher2019transient, chomaz2019long, guo2019low, tanzi2019supersolid, natale2019excitation,norcia2021two, tanzi2021evidence, norcia2022can, recati2023supersolidity, vsindik2024sound, bougas2025signatures}.
+Nevertheless, recent years have witnessed a renewed interest in supersolidity on other platforms, such as ultracold quantum gases which realize dipolar supersolids~\cite{tanzi2019observation, bottcher2019transient, chomaz2019long, guo2019low, tanzi2019supersolid, natale2019excitation,norcia2021two, tanzi2021evidence, norcia2022can, recati2023supersolidity, vsindik2024sound, bougas2026signatures}.

 An alternative route to supersolidity has been explored in lattice systems, where particles are confined to discrete sites and solid order emerges through spontaneous breaking of lattice translational symmetry.
-Owing to the important interplay between geometric frustration and quantum fluctuations, extensive theoretical studies have established robust supersolid phases for hard-core bosons on the triangular lattice~\cite{murthy1997superfluids,wessel2005supersolid, heidarian2005persistent, melko2005supersolid, burkov2005superfluid, boninsegni2005supersolid, melko2006striped, gan2007supersolidity, sen2008variational, wang2009extended, jiang2009supersolid, zhang2011supersolid, jiang2012pair}.
-These lattice boson models have provided interesting insights into the nature of supersolidity and have motivated experimental realizations using ultracold atoms trapped in optical lattices~\cite{bloch2008many,landig2016quantum,sinha2025supersolid}.
+The lattice supersolids, while sharing the key features of coexisting solid order and superfluidity, are different from the supersolids described by the vacancy condensation picture in continuous space~\cite{prokof2005supersolid}, which is relevant to helium.
+Because the lattice background is fixed and incompressible in the models, supersolidity may be realized by doping the solid order~\cite{boninsegni2012colloquium}.
+Owing to the important interplay between geometric frustration and quantum fluctuations, extensive theoretical studies have established robust supersolid phases for hard-core bosons on a triangular lattice~\cite{murthy1997superfluids,wessel2005supersolid, heidarian2005persistent, melko2005supersolid, burkov2005superfluid, boninsegni2005supersolid, melko2006striped, gan2007supersolidity, sen2008variational, wang2009extended, jiang2009supersolid, zhang2011supersolid, jiang2012pair}.
+These lattice supersolids of bosons have provided interesting insights into the nature of supersolidity and have motivated experimental realizations using ultracold atoms trapped in optical lattices~\cite{bloch2008many,landig2016quantum,sinha2025supersolid}.